 Laura C. Wilson is an Assistant Professor in the Psychology Department.
 She earned a PhD in Clinical Psychology (Virginia Tech), MA in General/Experimental Psychology (The College of William & Mary), BS in Psychology (Virginia Tech), and BS in Sociology with a concentration in Crime and Deviance (Virginia Tech).
-Her main area of expertise is post-trauma functioning, particularly survivors of sexual violence or mass trauma (e.g., terrorism, mass shootings, combat).
-She also has interest in predictors of violence or aggression, including psychophysiological and personality factors.
+Her main area of research and clinical expertise is post-trauma functioning, particularly in survivors of sexual violence or mass trauma (e.g., terrorism, mass shootings, combat).
+She also has interest in predictors of violence and aggression, including psychophysiological and personality factors.
 She has several active lines of research, including but not limited to: predictors of PTSD following mass shootings, long-term functioning among first responders following terrorism, and predictors of outcomes among survivors of sexual violence.

 Here is a sample of several of her latest publications:

 Wilson, L. C., & Scarpa, A. (accepted).
 Interpersonal difficulties mediate the relationship between child sexual abuse and depression symptoms.
 Violence and Victims.